jonahcpham/bot-vs-human-classifier/README.md

 A ML classifier that identifies whether Reddit comments are written by bots or humans, built using Python and scikit-learn.

 ## Why I Built It
-I was exploring the "Dead Internet Theory" — the idea that a significant portion of internet traffic is automated bots rather than real users.
+I was exploring the "Dead Internet Theory". the idea that a significant portion of internet traffic is automated bots rather than real users.
 This is relevant to how companies like Cloudflare detect and filter bot traffic at scale.

 ## How It Works
 The model uses a Random Forest classifier trained on behavioral features: